 So before you visit a nearby urgent care provider, or walk-in clinic for your physical, please remember to bring in all pertinent medical information.
 It is likely the difference between passing or failing your DOT Physical.

 Where can drivers get updated DOT Physicals around Denver and Speer, CO?

 Drivers that want a more accessible, convenient, and timely DOT physical should visit AFC Urgent Care Denver locations throughout the city.

 Patients that want DOT physicals completed on the same day as their visit can come to any of our walk-in clinics.
 Our urgent care staff assists you in preparing for your exam and ensuring that you have all the information in place to pass.

-Additionally, our locations in Speer, Highland, Cherry Creek, and Denver East provide multiple DOT examiners throughout Colorado.
+Additionally, our locations in Speer, Highland, Cherry Creek, and Denver Park Hill provide multiple DOT examiners throughout Colorado.
 If you have any more questions please use the map below to get directions or call our locations directly: